tnebooks/12th-chemistry/content.en/docs/chemistry-in-everyday-life/_index.md

 **Addition polymerisation:**

  Many alkenes undergo polymerisation under suitable conditions.
 The chain growth mechanism involves the addition of the growing chain across the double bond of the monomer.
-The addition polymerisation can follow any of the following three mechanisms depending upon the reactive involved in the process.
+The addition polymerisation can follow any of the following three mechanisms depending upon the reactive intermediate involved in the process.

 i.
 Free radical polymerisation